22 Adoption Reference Letter Samples (How to Write) + Tips

 Free Adoption Reference Letter Sample

-The following information outlines how you can write an adoption reference letter:
+The following information outlines how you can write it:

 Personal information

-First, the adoption reference letter should outline your name, address, city, state, and zip code.
+First, it should outline your name, address, city, state, and zip code.
 The details should be outlined on the left side of the page to adhere to the appropriate business letter format.
 Your phone number and email may also be indicated to enable the agency to reach out with any questions it may have.

 Date

 Secondly, the date of writing should be provided.
-The full date should be indicated to ensure it is clear when the adoption reference letter was written.
-Often the agency will request the letter when the home study begins, and hence the date should reflect that the letter was written after a request by the adoption agency was made.
+The full date should be indicated to ensure it is clear when it is written.
+Often the agency will request the letter when the home study begins, and hence the date should reflect that the letter was written after a request by the agency was made.

 Relationship with the couple

-Next, you descried each of the couple’s strengths and character traits as a husband, wife, coworker, or friend, based on what you know about them.
+Next, you describe each of the couple’s strengths and character traits as a husband, wife, coworker, or friend, based on what you know about them.
 You can derive this information from what you like most about the individual or couple.
-These detail should show the good qualities possessed by the adoptive parents.
+These details should show the good qualities possessed by the adoptive parents.

 Attributes fitting for adopting